mudita/MuditaOS/harmony_changelog.md

 * Fixed problem with sounds in relaxation and power nap applications
 * Fixed the logic in onboarding screens
 * Fixed issues with file uploads with low disk space.
-* Fixed hard fault handling
-* Fixed meditation countdown timer when a deep press is performed
-* Fixed "turn off" window display time
 * Fixed information about next alarm ring
-* Fixed uneven screen refresh when turning on the device

 ### Added